Ravindrababu87/MINI-PROJECT_hotelmanagement/README.md

 # MINI-PROJECT
 # HOTEL MANAGEMENT
-Hotel Management system, it provides customers the vacancy of rooms availability,it also takes the information of customer, their name, age everything.
-It also stores the different types of rooms available.
+Hotel Management system, this project provides customers the vacancy of rooms availability,it also collectss the information about customer, their name, age and their  contact info.
+It also shows the different types of rooms available.